 As shown in Panel B of Table 2, the first lockdown significantly decreased farm income, non-farm family business income, wage income, and income from assets, and the effects persisted in the medium run.
-These income effects are likely a major reason for the significant decrease in food insecurity from the lockdowns.
+These income effects are likely a major reason for the significant increase in food insecurity from the lockdowns.
 As a placebo, since pensions are typically not dependent on the state of the economy and remain steady over time, we also examine the impact on pension income.
 Not surprisingly, we do not find any changes in pension income during the lockdowns.

 4.4 Coping Mechanisms

 Given the reductions in household income with the lockdowns, we examine a set of potential coping mechanisms in Table 3 (Morduch, 1995; Townsend, 1994).
 Two possibilities are receiving assistance from family members outside of the household or receiving assistance from institutions.
 Assistance from both sources decreased during the first lockdown, with a significant reduction in assistance from the family within the country, assistance from non-family individuals, and assistance from NGOs.
 Remittances also decreased, but the effect is not statistically significant.
 The only increase came in government assistance, although the effect is statistically insignificant.
-Hence, households' standard coping mechanisms were unavailable during the lockdowns.
+These results suggest that households' standard coping mechanisms were unavailable during the lockdowns.
 This is in line with the substantial decline in remittances across the world in the second quarter of 2020, as lockdowns worldwide led to the closure of workplaces and limited people’s movements (Cardozo Silva et al., 2022; Guha et al., 2021; Kpodar et al., 2021; Shimizutani & Yamada, 2021; Zhang et al., 2021).
-The failure of these coping mechanisms in the face of large reductions in income likely contributed substantially to the large effects of lockdowns on food insecurity.
+The failure of these coping mechanisms in the face of reductions in income likely contributed substantially to the large effects of lockdowns on food insecurity.

 As households faced greater food insecurity during lockdowns, it is possible that, on the one hand, some household members left to look for better opportunities.
 On the other hand, as lockdowns led to reduced income and lower availability of work, migrants might return to their families.
-Panel B of Table 3 shows the impact of lockdowns on the change in the number of household members in each round.
+Panel B of Table 3 shows the impact of lockdowns on the change in the number of household members.
 We find an increase in household members during the first lockdown (column 1).
 Furthermore, this effect holds for adults (column 2) and children (column 3).
 The positive effect continued in the medium run for total members, although statistically insignificant, and the number of children, but there was a slight reduction in the number of adults.
 In contrast to the effects from the first lockdown, there were larger effects in the medium run following the second lockdown.

 The increase in the number of household members raises the question of whether the lockdowns caused an urban-to-rural migration.
 However, we find no such evidence of lockdown-induced migration in column 4, where we examine the likelihood of living in an urban area.